MicrosoftDocs/Hololens/hololens/shared-aad-accounts.md

 1. Create an AAD user in the format specified in step 2 of [Client certificate deployment via SCEP](#client-certificate-deployment-via-scep).
 For example: `HL-123456789@contoso.com`.
 2. Add that user to the "__SharedAccounts__" group.
 3. Ensure the device is added to the "__SharedDevices__" group.
-Note that you should configure your devices for Autopilot first so they're already present in AAD.
+You should configure your devices for Autopilot first so they're already present in AAD.

 See [Example device setup script](#example-device-setup-script) for an example of a powershell script that can be used to automate this process.